 - Preheat the oven 325 degrees and line a 12-count muffin pan with cupcake liners.
 Set aside.

-- Evenly disperse the Oreo crumbs into the cupcake liners, pressing down firmly (use your fingers or a 1/4 measuring cup).
-Bake for 5 minutes and set aside to cool while making the cheesecake filling.
+- Evenly disperse the Oreo crumbs into the cupcake liners, pressing down firmly (use your fingers or a ¼ measuring cup).
+Bake for 8 minutes and set aside to cool while making the cheesecake filling.

 - Add the yogurt and vanilla extract and mix on medium speed until combined.
-Scrape the sides of the bowl again.
-Add your egg, mixing on low speed, until just incorporated.
-Remove the bowl from the stand and fold in your crushed Oreos using a silicone spatula.
+Then add the egg, mixing just until incorporated.
+Remove the bowl from the stand and fold in the crushed Oreos using a rubber spatula.

 - Allow the cheesecakes to cool for 45 minutes at room temperature and then cover the entire muffin pan with saran wrap and place in the refrigerator to chill for 3 hours.